Pr\"ufer sheaves and generic sheaves over the weighted projective lines and elliptic curves: Pr u fer sheaves and adic sheaves

 \section{Pr\"{u}fer sheaves and adic sheaves}

+Let $\mathbb{X}$ be a weighted projective line of genus one or an elliptic curve.
 In this section, we introduce the concepts of Pr\"{u}fer sheaves and adic sheaves over $\mathbb{X}$, and discuss the set of morphisms between these two classes of quasi-coherent sheaves and coherent sheaves.

 By Proposition 2.4, we know that for each $q\in\mathbb{Q}\bigcup\{\infty\}$, the Auslander-Reiten quiver of $\mathcal{C}^{(q)}$ consists of stable tubes indexed by $\mathbb{X}$.